Abhishek-123-web/Yulu---Hypothesis-Testing/README.md

 Column Profiling:
 datetime: datetime
 season: season (1: spring, 2: summer, 3: fall, 4: winter)
-holiday: whether day is a holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)
+holiday: whether day is a holiday or not.
 workingday: if day is neither weekend nor holiday is 1, otherwise is 0.
 weather:
 1: Clear, Few clouds, partly cloudy, partly cloudy